ohsu-qin/qiprofile/test/e2e/README.rst

   suggestions have not corrected the problem. mocha is held back to 1.20.x for now.

-  TODO - retry updating mocha in 2015.
+  TODO - retry updating mocha in late 2015.

 * The ``it.only`` qualifier results in the following error::